Epigenetic regulation of neurogenesis: Epigenetic dysregulation and neurological disorders

 Visual Depiction of Chromatin as Euchromatin and Heterochromatin.

-Epigenetic dysregulation, or alterations in epigenomic machinery, can cause DNA methylation and histone acetylation processes to go rogue.
+Epigenetic dysregulation, or alterations in epigenomic machinery, can dysregulate DNA methylation and histone acetylation processes.
 The epigenetic machinery influences neural differentiation regulation (i.e. neurogenesis) and are also involved in processes related to memory consolidation and learning in healthy individuals.
 DNA methylation and histone modifications play a critical role in modulating gene expression related to synaptic plasticity, which is essential for learning and memory formation.
 Increasing age can produce various epigenetic changes such as reduced global heterochromatin, nucleosome remodeling, altered histone marks, and changes in DNA methylation.
 For instance, nucleosome loss occurs due to aging because core histone proteins are lost and less protein synthesis occurs.
 Epigenetic control of enhancer regions in neurons has been linked to neurodegenerative diseases, particularly Alzheimer's disease, where dysregulated chromatin accessibility contributes to neuronal dysfunction.
 Notably, chromatin loops that regulate enhancer-promoter interactions appear to be disrupted in neurodegenerative conditions, leading to widespread transcriptional alterations.
 As aging is the main risk for many neurological disorders, epigenetic dysregulation can in turn lead to alterations on the transcriptional level of genes involved in the pathogenesis of neural degenerative diseases such as Parkinson's disease, Alzheimer's disease, Huntington's disease, schizophrenia, and bipolar disease.

 DNA hydroxymethylation, a modification mediated by TET enzymes, has recently been implicated in the aging brain.
 Studies show that global 5-hydroxymethylcytosine (5hmC) levels decline with age, potentially contributing to neurodegeneration through loss of gene activation at critical neuronal loci.

 Recent studies highlight that epigenetic mutations affecting chromatin regulators can result in widespread transcriptional disruptions, contributing not only to common neurodegenerative diseases but also to rare neurological conditions.
 For example, mutations in MECP2, a key epigenetic regulator, lead to Rett syndrome, a severe neurodevelopmental disorder characterized by intellectual disability and motor impairments.